miquido/futura/README.md

 ## What it will be in future?

 Basic tools are already here.
-It is all tested and documented in simpliest way.
+It is all tested and documented.
 This is not the end though.
 There are some extensions and features that will be developed in future.

-- [x] Worker
+- [x] DispatchWorker
 - [x] Recursive lock
 - [x] Promise and future
 - [ ] Promise and future debug system